subhoshrighosh/GitSeries_Batch1/Saurabh/github_guide.md

 ## ***Branches***
 Using *branches* we can seperate our work from the main file.
 There is a default branch called **master branch**.
 To avoid mess up in the master branch we create local branches.

+***Switch Branch***
+We can switch from one branch to the other branch by using a command.
+The command is listed below: git checkout <Branch_Name>

+***Deleting Branch***
+We can delete branch by using the following commands: git branch -d <branch_name>

+*Note:*We cannot delete a master branch because it get activated by default when we use the command "git init".

 ## ***Pull Request***
 PR stands for Pull Request.
 This request is used to ask the person to merge our changes in his repository .We use this command after forking and clonning somone else project.
+When you file a pull request, all you’re doing is requesting that another developer pulls a branch from your repository into their repository.
+This means that you need to provide four pieces of information to file a pull request: the source repository, the source branch, the destination repository, and the destination branch.
+**Making a pull request**
+*1. Fork the repository of a person on which you wants to work.
+2. Clone that repository.
+3. Make the changes as per your requirement.
+4. Add and commit the files.
+5. Then perform the pull command.
+6. Finally we can make a pull request to the owner from the github.*

 ## ***Commit***
 The ***"commit"*** command is used to save your changes to the local repository.
 Note that you have to explicitly tell Git which changes you want to include in a commit before running the *"git commit"* command.
 This means that a file won't be automatically included in the next commit just because it was changed.